 [iv] Global Philanthropy Report, Harvard Kennedy, as above.

 [v] Global Impact Investors Network (GIIN) press release March 2019, Courtesy of Barrons, Impact Investments under management total $502 billion, Abby Schultz, https://www.barrons.com/articles/impact-investments-under-management-total-504-billion-01554145026

 [vi] Principles for Responsible Investment – what is responsible investment? https://www.unpri.org/pri/what-is-responsible-investment

 Peter Cafferkey is the CEO and Founder of Boncerto Ltd, based in London.
-He has worked in the philanthropic and impact investing space for over a decade and provides guidance and support to individuals, corporations and foundations looking to engage in the next generation of philanthropy, CSR, and impact investing.
+Boncerto is a social good consultancy providing guidance and support to individuals, corporations and foundations looking to engage in the next generation of philanthropy, CSR, and impact investing.
+Peter is also a representative of the European Venture Philanthropy Association, Trustee of charities including Global Health 50/50, an international health charity focused on gender equity in healthcare.
+He has worked in the philanthropic and impact investing space for over 15 years and regularly speaks on impact investment and philanthropy at conferences around the world.
 Previously, he was a Director at Geneva Global and International Manager at the Charities Aid Foundation.
-Peter has been profiled in the Financial Times and regularly speaks on impact investment at conferences around the world.